Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Vitamin D testing has become much more popular in recent years.
-Your healthcare provider may check your vitamin D levels to find out if you have any risks to bone health.
+You may need this test if your healthcare provider wants to check your vitamin D levels to find out if you have any risks to bone health.
 These might be:

 Soft bones caused by low vitamin D or problems using it (osteomalacia)

 You may also need this test if you are at risk for low vitamin D levels.
 Risks include: